 Iggesund Paperboard produces paperboard for consumer packaging and graphics printing at one Swedish and one English mill.

 The business area Holmen Paper manufactures printing paper for magazines, directories, advertising material, books and daily newspapers at two Swedish mills.

-Holmen Timber produces sawn timber at two Swedish sawmills.
+Holmen Timber produces wood products at two Swedish sawmills.

 Holmen Skog manages the Group's forests covering just over one million hectares.
 The annual volume harvested in company forests is some 3.2 million cubic metres.